 We show that as long as there are two or more buyers, the buyer-optimal information structure need not be equal to the seller-worst information structure.
-The result sharply contrasts the results of \cite {roesler2017buyer} and \cite{du2018robust} which show that the two information structures are equivalent when there is only one buyer.
-More precisely, \cite{roesler2017buyer} show that with one buyer, the buyer-optimal information structure is equal to a truncated Pareto distribution with virtual value $0$ for any signal less than $1$, and with virtual value $1$ for any signal equal to $1$.
-Consequently, the good is always sold. \cite{du2018robust} constructs an informationally robust mechanism which guarantees the revenue under the buyer-optimal information structure of \cite{roesler2017buyer}.
-Hence, the buyer-optimal information structure also minimizes the seller's revenue.

-When there are two or more buyers, we pin down a cutoff $p^{s}$ which is decreasing with the number of buyers.
-If $p$ is no more than $p^{s}$, then the (symmetric) seller-worst information structure for each buyer remains the same as in the one-buyer case.
-If $p$ is higher than $p^{s}$, then the seller-worst signal distribution remains equal to a truncated Pareto distribution but now with virtual value $k^{s}>0$ for any signal less than 1, and with virtual value $1$ for any signal equal to $1$.
+This result sharply contrasts with the results of \cite {roesler2017buyer}, which show that the two information structures are equivalent when there is only one buyer.
+More precisely, when there are two or more buyers, we pin down a cutoff $p_{s}$ which is decreasing with the number of buyers.
+If $p$ is no more than $p_{s}$, then the (symmetric) seller-worst information structure for each buyer remains the same as in the one-buyer case.
+If $p$ is higher than $p_{s}$, then the seller-worst signal distribution remains equal to a truncated Pareto distribution but with virtual value $k_{s}>0$ for any signal less than 1, and with virtual value $ 1 $ when the signal is equal to $1$.
 Since all virtual values are nonnegative at any signal profile, the good is always sold.
-Indeed, raising the virtual value from $0$ to $k^{s}$ has two countervailing effects.
+Indeed, raising the low virtual value from $0$ to $k_{s}$ has two countervailing effects.
 First, the seller's revenue increases as the low virtual value increases.
-Second, to satisfy the mean constraint, increasing the low virtual value must be compensated by decreasing the probability of having the high virtual value 1.
-As either the prior mean or the number of buyers grows, competition among the buyers becomes more severe and the second effect dominates the first one.
+Second, to satisfy the mean constraint, increasing the low virtual value must be compensated for by decreasing the probability of having the high virtual value 1.
+Through a cost-benefit analysis, we show that the low virtual value $k_s$ increases when either the prior mean or the number of buyers grows.